OpenMDAO/dymos/dymos/docs/references/references.rst

 References
 ==========

-The following works involve the use of |project| or its predecessors.
+The following works involve the use of Dymos or its predecessors.

 Falck, R.D., J.S.
 Gray, and B. Naylor.
 “Parallel Aircraft Trajectory Optimization with Analytic Derivatives.”
 17th AIAA/ISSMO Multidisciplinary Analysis and Optimization Conference.
 American Institute of Aeronautics and Astronautics, 2016.
 AIAA AVIATION Forum.